Cervical screening - your questions answered content

 Cervical screening is not a test to detect cancer, but rather a test to prevent cancer.
 If any abnormal changes are found during cervical screening, they can be treated or removed before they turn into cancer.

 The NHS invites all women aged 25 to 64 for a cervical screening appointment.
-If you are 65 or older, you will only be automatically invited for screening if one of your last three tests was abnormal, but you can still receive screening by making an appointment through your GP if you have never been for cervical screening, or have not been since the age of 50.
+If you are 65 or older, you will only be automatically invited for screening if one of your last three tests was abnormal.
+You can still receive screening by making an appointment through your GP if you have never been for cervical screening, or have not been since the age of 50.

-You will be invited every three years between the ages of 25 to 49, and every five years up to the age of 64.
+You will be invited every three years between the ages of 25 to 49, and every five years from ages 50 to 64.

-Cervical screening can help stop you developing cervical cancer.
+Cervical screening is one of the best ways to protect yourself from cervical cancer.
 Spotting abnormal changes and treating them early could save your life.

-Children aged 12 and 13 are offered a HPV vaccine to protect from two types of HPV which cause seven in every 10 cases of cervical cancer.
+Children aged 12 and 13 are offered the HPV vaccine to protect from nine types of HPV, two of which cause more than 8 in every 10 cases of cervical cancer.
 But even if you’ve had the HPV vaccine, it is still important to attend screening as you can still be at risk of developing cervical cancer.